Skip to main content

 \u5154,\u{1F600}Unicode escape sequence

 MoonBit supports string interpolation.
 It enables you to substitute variables within interpolated strings.
 This feature simplifies the process of constructing dynamic strings by directly embedding variable values into the text.
+Variables used for string interpolation must support the to_string method.

 let x = 42